MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-purchase-products-sale.md

 |**Create Purchase Orders**|From a sales order, this function creates a purchase order for each vendor of items on the sales order.
 You can edit the purchase quantity before you create the purchase orders.
 Only unavailable sales quantities are suggested.
 |**Create Purchase Invoice**|From a sales order and from a sales invoice, this function creates a purchase invoice for a selected vendor for all lines or selected lines on the sales document.
 The full sales quantity is suggested.|

-## <a name="to-create-one-or-more-purchase-orders-from-a-sales-order"></a>To create one or more purchase orders from a sales order
+## To create one or more purchase orders from a sales order
 To create a purchase order for each unavailable item quantity on the sales order, you use the **Create Purchase Orders** function.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales Orders**, and then choose the related link.